What dangers does modernization pose against homeliness

 "Smart" tech homes.

-All these and more are only a tiny part of Technologie's challenging effect on the productive aspects of our lives.
+All these and more are only a tiny part of technology's challenging effect on the productive aspects of our lives.

 Why get up when you can manage everything from the couch?

-Once you realize that the damage source to your home bonding is laziness - that comes from modernization characterized by too much technology that leads to social distance - You can use the same tools used for dealing with classic laziness among family members.
+Once you realize that the damage source to your home bonding is laziness - resulting from modernization characterized by too much technology, leading to social distance - You will probably use the classic tools for dealing with classic laziness among family members.

 Things like: